Heavy buying in EZchip shares, options after company withdraws from events

-NEW YORK/BANGALORE (Reuters) - Israel-based EZchip Semiconductor’s shares rose 10 percent on Thursday and there was a spike in bullish options bets after the chipmaker canceled expected appearances at upcoming brokerage conferences, sparking talk of a possible deal for the company.
+NEW YORK/BANGALORE, Aug 28 (Reuters) - Israel-based EZchip Semiconductor’s shares rose 10 percent on Thursday and there was a spike in bullish options bets after the chipmaker canceled expected appearances at upcoming brokerage conferences, sparking talk of a possible deal for the company.

 There is “no news but there has been recent speculation that EZCH could likely be an acquisition candidate,” Jay Srivatsa of Chardan Capital Markets said.